 I did tell you I have teenaged boys, didn’t I?
 Well, they also love heartier snacks.
 Take a look at some of the amazing recipes using Cocktail Smokies.
 Or, you can always use the more traditional Snack Sticks or Summer Sausage.

-I hope you enjoy this fall soup!
+I hope you enjoy this tortellini soup!
 Delicious, filling and made with handcrafted, small batch Klements Cheddar Bratwurst made with old European recipes.Google+